Satish24678/Satish24678/README.md

 - 👋 Hi, I’m @Satish24678
-- 👀 I’m interested in Artficial Intelligence & Machine Learning.
+- 👀 I’m a Data Engineer.
 - 🌱 I’m currently learing Python.
-- 💞️ I’m looking to collaborate on anything related to AI & ML.
+- 💞️ I’m looking to collaborate on anything related to Data Science.
 - 📫 You can reach me at Email(snarsharma.2001@gmail.com), Twitter (@SatishS48728177), Instagram (thesatisharma), LinkedIn(https://www.linkedin.com/in/satish-sharma-35a804173)

 <!---